Admiral Hon. Sir Hedworth Meux1

 M, #27471, b.
 5 July 1856, d.
 20 September 1929

-Consanguinity Index=0.0%
+Consanguinity Index=0.02%

 Admiral Hon.
 Sir Hedworth Meux was born on 5 July 1856.2 He was the son of George Frederick D'Arcy Lambton, 2nd Earl of Durham and Lady Beatrix Frances Hamilton.1 He married Hon.
-Mildred Cecilia Harriet Sturt, daughter of Henry Gerard Sturt, 1st Baron Alington of Crichel and Lady Augusta Bingham, on 18 April 1910 at St. Paul's Church, Knightsbridge, London, England.3 He died on 20 September 1929 at age 73, without issue.1
+Mildred Cecilia Harriet Sturt, daughter of Henry Gerard Sturt, 1st Baron Alington of Crichel and Lady Augusta Bingham, on 18 April 1910 at St. Paul's Church, Knightsbridge, London, EnglandG.3 He died on 20 September 1929 at age 73, without issue.1

-Admiral Hon.
-Sir Hedworth Meux was baptised with the name of Hedworth Lambton.2 He fought in the Egyptian Campaign in 1882.2 He was Pruivate Secretary to the successive First Lords of the Admiralty between 1894 and 1897.2 He fought in the Siege of Ladysmith between 1899 and 1900, where he commanded the Naval Brigade.2 He was commanding officer of the the Royal Yacht Victoria and Albert between 1901 and 1902.2 He held the office of Extra Equerry to HM King Edward VII between 1902 and 1910.2 He was second in command of the Channel Fleet between 1903 and 1904.2 He was commanding officer of the 3rd Cruiser Squadron between 1904 and 1906.2 He was Commander-in-Chief of the China Squadron between 1908 and 1910.2 He was decorated with the Grand Officer, Order of St. Maurice of Italy.2 He was decorated with the Grand Officer, Legion of Honour.2 He was Keeper of the Crown Jewels at HM King George V's coronation in 1910.2 He was decorated with the Knight, Order of Dannebrog of Denmark.2 He held the office of Extra Equerry to HM King George V in 1910.2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 On 2 September 1911 his name was legally changed to Hedworth Meux by Royal Licence.2 He was Commander-in-Chief of the Portsmouth between 1912 and 1916.2 He held the office of Member of Parliament (M.P.) for Portsmouth between 1916 and 1918.2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).2 He gained the rank of Admiral of the Fleet.1
+He was given the name of Hedworth Lambton at birth.2 He fought in the Egyptian Campaign in 1882.2 He was Pruivate Secretary to the successive First Lords of the Admiralty between 1894 and 1897.2 He fought in the Siege of Ladysmith between 1899 and 1900, where he commanded the Naval Brigade.2 He was commanding officer of the the Royal Yacht Victoria and Albert between 1901 and 1902.2 He held the office of Extra Equerry to HM King Edward VII between 1902 and 1910.2 He was second in command of the Channel Fleet between 1903 and 1904.2 He was commanding officer of the 3rd Cruiser Squadron between 1904 and 1906.2 He was Commander-in-Chief of the China Squadron between 1908 and 1910.2 He was Keeper of the Crown Jewels at HM King George V's coronation in 1910.2 He was awarded the Grand Officer, Order of St. Maurice of Italy.2 He was awarded the Knight, Order of Dannebrog of Denmark.2 He was awarded the Grand Officier, Ordre national de la Légion d'honneur.2 He held the office of Extra Equerry to HM King George V in 1910.2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 On 2 September 1911 his name was legally changed to Hedworth Meux by Royal Licence.2 He was Commander-in-Chief of the Portsmouth between 1912 and 1916.2 He held the office of Member of Parliament (M.P.) for Portsmouth between 1916 and 1918.2 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)2 He gained the rank of Admiral of the Fleet.1

 Citations